Have You Considered Consolidating?

 What you need to consider next is, whether or not that average with consolidation will cause you to pay more interest over time.
 Combining lower and higher interest rates could cause you to do so.

 Again, consider your types of loans and the benefits that each offer.

 For example, some types of loans offer more loan forgiveness or flexible payment options than others.
 Combining those with other types of loans can limit or even eliminate such benefits and options.

 Inversely, consolidation may help you gain access to such forgiveness options.

 Savings Aren’t Guaranteed

 While consolidation can help confusion by switching multiple loans into one, it shouldn’t be the only reason you decide to consolidate.
 If you’re able to keep your payments on track, consolidation is likely unnecessary.

-If you’re merely having difficulty keeping track of your separate loan payments, not consider automatic debit payments as an alternative to consolidation.
+If you’re merely having difficulty keeping track of your separate loan payments, consider automatic debit payments as an alternative to consolidation.

 However, if you’re struggling to make payments, you will likely see relief in consolidation.
 You will likely end up paying more in the long run, but it’s worth it if you’ve been defaulting on your payments.